aiidateam/aiida-core/docs/source/howto/share_data.rst

            As usual, you can use partial UUIDs as long as they are unique.

            In order to query by *PK* you need to use the ``id`` filter (see below).
-           This also applies to :py:class:`~aiida.orm.User` s, which don't have UUIDs.
+           This also applies to :py:class:`~aiida.orm.users.User` s, which don't have UUIDs (but instead uses email).

     3. (Optional) The *query string* for filtering, ordering and pagination of results.
 For example::